 Putney organizes escorted international flights.
 Please consult us for fares.

 Learn about last year’s program by reading the 2014 Language Learning France Blog.

 *This program is for students who will have just completed grades 10-12, and who have taken at least two years of French.

 This program begins and ends at Newark International Airport in Newark, New Jersey.

-Departure • Join your group for five weeks of language immersion and adventure travel in France.
+Departure • Join your group for five and a half weeks of language immersion and adventure travel in France.
 Gather at Newark International Airport in Newark, New Jersey to meet your program leaders and depart as a group for France.

 Brittany • From the Loire, travel by train to spend five days in a rural fishing and farming village tucked into the remote coast of Brittany.
 Here, explore the area by bike and live among the friendly Breton people on a small family-run farm that also serves as an inn.

 Paris • Six days are set aside to enjoy Paris–the monuments, museums, markets, and cafés; the Left Bank, Île de la Cité, and Montmartre.
 Visit Notre Dame Cathedral, the Louvre, the Musée d’Orsay, and more.

 “Ariel had an amazing time!
 She really felt mastery of her language skills, gained insight into French culture, grew on a social and emotional level, and made some amazing lifelong friends.”